 Santa Cruz is many things – a hippie college town, a laid back surf city, a growing hub for tech, a great location for foodies, and it offers just about every outdoor opportunity.
 Different neighborhoods of Santa Cruz have distinct vibes, and nearby cities and towns offer different feelings as well.
 Everyone knows the big Santa Cruz landmarks, like the Santa Cruz Wharf or the brightly colored houses of Capitola, but I’m giving you some recommendations that you won’t find everywhere.

-While I’m in Santa Cruz, I have two must stops: Verve Coffee Roasters and The Penny Ice Creamery.
+Food & Drink: While I’m in Santa Cruz, I have two must stops: Verve Coffee Roasters and The Penny Ice Creamery.
 Both are Instagram dream locations – Verve Coffee Roasters 41st Street location has a succulent wall, along with incredible coffee and their other locations are worth visits as well.
 At The Penny Ice Creamery, the toasted marshmallow topping tastes just as good as it looks.

 Even in the last couple of years, Santa Cruz’s beer scene has exploded.
 I used to be unimpressed with the town’s beer selection, but now I have a couple of favorites.
 I haven’t written reviews yet, but I really like Humble Sea Brewing Company in Santa Cruz proper and Corralitos Brewing Co. a little south in Watsonville.
 Sante Adarius has a Santa Cruz and Capitola location.